Sarah Class: Biography

 Sarah was commissioned to compose the score for a Finnish feature film ‘Mystery of the Wolf.’
 This was followed by the BBC/Harvey Weinstein Production of ‘The Meerkats’ in 2008.
 This movie won ‘Best Score’ at the 2009 Jackson Hole Wildlife Film Festival.
 Her compositions for the BBC Series ‘Madagascar’ also received an Emmy Nomination for ‘Outstanding Contribution to Music & Sound’.

 In 2012 the BBC/Discovery commissioned Class to compose and produce the music for the 6 x 1 hour series titled ‘Africa’ Africa (TV Series) narrated by Sir David Attenborough.
 This series went to air in the UK in January 2013.
 This epic series has sold to in excess of 150 countries including the USA, with transmission dates across the world.

 Class' debut album Unity was released in 2015, working with 8 times Grammy award winner, American Producer Jay Newland (Norah Jones, Gregory Porter).

-In 2016 she wrote the music to the Warner Brothers /Terramater Feature, Brothers of the Wind and also UK Director Peter Nicholson’s debut feature Dartmoor Killings which won Best Thriller in the 2016 National Film Awards UK.
+In 2016 she wrote the music to the Warner Brothers /Terramater Feature, Brothers of the Wind and also UK Director Peter Nicholson's debut feature Dartmoor Killings which won Best Thriller in the 2016 National Film Awards UK.

 In 2017, she released the singles "Only Love is Real" and "I Will Fight"; the videoclip for the latter was produced for the World Land Trust for charity purposes and features Sir David Attenborough.

 Class released the EP "Green Man" and the album Natural High in 2020.

-In February 2021 Class was asked by Charles, Prince of Wales to write music for his Terra Carta Project and Sustainable Market’s Initiative.
+In February 2021 Class was asked by Charles, Prince of Wales to write music for his Terra Carta Project and Sustainable Market's Initiative.

 At the end of 2021 Class released two singles from her forthcoming predominately Classical album Resonate.
-Recorded with the Orchestra for the Earth conducted by John Warner at Sir George Martin’s Air Lyndhurst Studios in Hampstead, Resonate the single, was specially written for the World Land Trust becoming the soundtrack to their latest campaign in Guatemala.
+Recorded with the Orchestra for the Earth conducted by John Warner at Sir George Martin's Air Lyndhurst Studios in Hampstead, Resonate the single, was specially written for the World Land Trust becoming the soundtrack to their latest campaign in Guatemala.
 Rhythm of the Earth is a special commission from H.M King Charles III, to highlight the message & ethos of his Terra Carta project at the 2021 COP26 Climate conference in Glasgow.
 The piece was premiered at the Kelvingrove Art Gallery and Museum at the Terra Carta Seal Awards during the Glasgow conference.

-Resonate was released on February 4th 2022.
+Resonate was released on February 4, 2022.

-In 2023, Class was announced as one of the composers who would each create a new piece for the Coronation of Charles III and Camilla.
+In 2023, Class was one of twelve composers asked to write a new piece for the coronation of Charles III and Camilla.
+Her work, Sacred Fire, was performed by the South African soprano Pretty Yende before the ceremony began.